 That time of the month?
 No problem!
 Take a sponge bath!

 Y’all, I’m cringing as I’m writing this, but there are people who practice this method of frugality.
-I will say that I only wash my hair when it starts to get greasy (once every 3-4 days) and use dry shampoo in between washes.
+I will admit that I only wash my hair when it starts to get greasy (once every 3-4 days) and use dry shampoo in between washes.

 4. Live in an RV